Germantown: The Lost City Under Geist Reservoir

 Today, executive waterfront homes range from $1-5 million.
 Moderately priced Geist homes with a water view are priced in the upper six figures.
 The Geist community is home to a few celebrity athletes, including Indy car driver, Scott Dixon.

-Although C.H.
-Geist never lived in Indiana, the present day upmarket area that bears his name could have been a suitable home for him.
+C.H.
+Geist was born in Indiana and spent most of his adult life on the east coast.
+The present day upmarket area that bears his name could have been a suitable home for him.
 He made his fortune by consolidating competing gas companies and owning a variety of utilities, including the Indianapolis Water Company.
 His holdings earned more than $2 million a year.
 He maintained homes in Pennsylvania and Atlantic City, New Jersey and spent much of his time playing golf at country clubs.
 Wanting more from the experience, he became a country club developer.
 His first country club, the exclusive Seaview Country Club in Atlantic City, became the model for other affluent clubs and even hosted President Warren G. Harding in 1922.
 Geist later developed the Boca Raton Country Club in Florida.

 With all of Geist’s wealth, he was not known for philanthropy.
 And it’s unlikely that he gave much thought to the folks of the old Germantown homesteads.
 Although the demise of Germantown has now retreated to urban legend status, without the creation of Geist Reservoir, the shape of Indianapolis would have been much different.